This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 });

-In this test suite, we have two actors (Alice and Bob) registered on our application.
+In this test suite, you have two actors (Alice and Bob) registered on your application.

 In one test scenario, Alice tries to delete Bob’s account.
 Because this is not permitted, you can expect the API to return a 403